AivanD/Aim2/README.md

 - run_ner.py - script to run the NER pipeline.
 - self_evaluate_re.py - script to run the relation extraction pipeline (run.py has this built in but if you want to run your own and separate, use this).

+# Potential issues
+- Environment creation using any other methods than [uv](https://docs.astral.sh/uv/) might cause issues.
+[Uv](https://docs.astral.sh/uv/) is what I have tested it on.
+- Make sure you have enough disk space for downloading PubChem and NCBI taxonomy databases.
+- if DRAC only has a certain torch backend, you remove vllm from requirements_ln2.txt and install it separately with the correct backend like `uv pip install vllm --torch-backend=129` for CUDA 12.9.